 A cat nap or siesta is a short period of sleep that takes place during the day.
 But how short exactly?
 That’s a tricky question to answer, and the truth is that there isn’t a single valid answer.
 Before we get into that, it’s important to mention that duration matters: if a cat nap is too short, it won’t make any difference, and if it’s too long, it can be counterproductive and make you feel tired, or interfere with night-time sleep.

 For an adult, a cat nap should ideally last between 10 and 20 minutes.
-Younger adults (in their 20s) can nap for longer without feeling groggy afterwards, and, in general, the older you get, the shorter cat naps you’ll need.
+Younger adults (in their 20s) can nap for longer without feeling groggy afterwards, and, in general, the older you get, the shorter the cat naps you’ll need.

-But will just a few minutes really make a difference?
+But will just a few minutes really make a difference to how you feel?
 Well, a 2017 study compared naps lasting anything from 5 to 30 minutes and assessed alertness levels upon waking up.
 Naps lasting 10 minutes were the most beneficial because they were short (or long) enough to get into Stage 2 sleep, where the body is at rest but doesn’t get into deep sleep, from which it would be harder to wake up.

 “One study found that cat napping once or twice a week gave the benefit of lowering the risk of stroke, heart failure and heart attack by 48 per cent.”

 The time at which you have a cat nap is also important.
 Our bodies have a stronger biological need to take a rest between 1 p.m. and 3 p.m.
 This midday sleepiness is built into our biological clocks.
 The circadian rhythms cause the body’s energy levels to dip in the mid-afternoon along with a surge in adenosine, one of the compounds that control the sleep-wake cycle.